 V3Solar is in the business of energy production and innovation.
 You would not want the same mobile phone you could buy a decade ago.
 The important number is your Levelized Cost of Energy – what is the price per kilowatt hour including all costs over time?
 At V3Solar, our focus is lowering that number.
-With that said, all of the components within the Spin Cell have proven commercial applications of over 30 years.
-The Spin Cell includes PV, power electronics, and electromagnets combined in a way that has never been done before.
-The Spin Cell is designed for new systemic retrofits that will increase energy production and efficiency.
+With that said, all of the components within the units have proven commercial applications of over 30 years.
+Dynamic Spin uses PV, power electronics, and electromagnets combined in a way that has never been done before.
+The products are designed for new systemic retrofits that will increase energy production and efficiency.
 Cutting edge, with no bleeding edge.
 We think many of our customers will want to upgrade their energy production as we develop more breakthroughs, and we plan to create a trade in program where older models can go to developing markets.
 Of course customers will always have the option to enjoy the long-life of our reliable products.
 Some people like to get a new car every three years.
 Others love to keep driving the classics.
-We will offer a warranty, and the length of warranty will be determined by how quickly the ROI is achieved through the power produced by the Spin Cell.
+We will offer a warranty, and the length of warranty will be determined by how quickly the ROI is achieved through the power produced by Dynamic Spin.

 Is it loud like a wind turbine?

-The Spin Cell makes a very low, resonant hum.
-You can only hear it if you are within a few feet of the unit and it is surprisingly pleasing to the ear.
+Dynamic Spin makes a very low, resonant hum.
+You can only hear it if you are within a foot or two of the unit and it is surprisingly pleasing to the ear.